opendilab/LightZero/README.md

 Updated on 2023.09.21 LightZero-v0.0.2

-> LightZero is a lightweight, efficient, and easy-to-understand open-source algorithm toolkits that combines Monte Carlo Tree Search (MCTS) and Deep Reinforcement Learning (RL).
+> LightZero is a lightweight, efficient, and easy-to-understand open-source algorithm toolkit that combines Monte Carlo Tree Search (MCTS) and Deep Reinforcement Learning (RL).

 English | [简体中文](https://github.com/opendilab/LightZero/blob/main/README.zh.md) | [Paper](https://arxiv.org/pdf/2310.08348.pdf)

 ## Background

-The method of combining Monte Carlo Tree Search and Deep Reinforcement Learning represented by AlphaZero and MuZero has achieved superhuman level in various games such as Go and Atari, has also made gratifying progress in scientific fields such as protein structure prediction, matrix multiplication algorithm search, etc.
+The method of combining Monte Carlo Tree Search and Deep Reinforcement Learning represented by AlphaZero and MuZero has achieved superhuman level in various games such as Go and Atari,and has also made gratifying progress in scientific fields such as protein structure prediction, matrix multiplication algorithm search, etc.
 The following is an overview of the historical evolution of the Monte Carlo Tree Search algorithm series:
 ![pipeline](assets/mcts_rl_evolution_overview.png)

 ## Overview

-**LightZero** is an open-source algorithm toolkits that combines MCTS and RL for PyTorch.
-It provides support for a range of MCTS-based RL algorithms and applications with following advantages:
+**LightZero** is an open-source algorithm toolkit that combines MCTS and RL for PyTorch.
+It provides support for a range of MCTS-based RL algorithms and applications with the following advantages:
 - Lightweight.
 - Efficient.
 - Easy-to-understand.